AstraZeneca PLC – Annual report – 31 December 2022

 The Board has adopted an Inclusion and Diversity Policy (the Policy), which is applicable to the Board and its Committees.
 The Policy reinforces the Board’s ongoing commitment to all aspects of diversity and to fostering an inclusive environment in which each Director feels valued and respected.
 Although the Board appoints candidates primarily based on merit and the relevance of their background and experience, measured against objective criteria, it recognises that an effective Board, with a broad strategic perspective, requires diversity.
 The Policy provides a commitment to use at least one professional search firm that has signed up to the ‘Voluntary Code of Conduct for Executive Search Firms’, to help recruit Directors from a broad, qualified group of candidates, to increase diversity of thinking and perspective.
 The Board’s approach to inclusion and diversity continues to yield successful results.

-As at 31 December 2022, 31% of the Company’s full Board identifies as an ethnic minority, 36% of the Company’s Non-Executive Directors are women, and women make up 38% of the full Board.
+As at 31 December 2023, 31% of the Company’s full Board identifies as an ethnic minority, 45% of the Company’s Non-Executive Directors are women, and women make up 46% of the full Board.
 The information presented in the following tables was collected on a self-reporting basis.
-The Board, the SET and the Company Secretary were provided with the prescribed table, and asked to complete based on how they identify.
-Although not yet applicable to the Company, the Board is mindful of the FCA’s new diversity targets and while pleased that it has met most of them, notes that 38% of the Board are women and so it does not yet meet the 40% requirement.
+The Board, SET and Company Secretary were provided with the prescribed table, and asked to complete based on how they identify.
+The Board is pleased that the Company meets the updated diversity policy targets as specified in the FCA’s Policy Statement on Diversity and inclusion on company boards and executive management, which was published in April 2022:

 The Board’s Inclusion and Diversity Policy can be read in full on our website, www.astrazeneca.com.